Dwijad/Dockerize-Kafka-Connect/README.md

     Description: The worker listener and Rest server port number.

     Name: RETRY_BACKOFF_MS
-    Default value: 8081
+    Default value: 500
-    Description: The worker listener and Rest server port number.
+    Description: The amount of time to wait by the consumer before attempting to retry a failed fetch request to a given topic partition.

     Name: SECURITY.PROTOCOL
     Default value: SASL_SSL
-    Description: The security protocol used by kafka connect while connecting to kafka broker..
+    Description: The security protocol used by kafka connect while connecting to kafka broker.

     Name: SSL_PROTOCOL
     Default value: TLS